laktek/punch2/README.md

 * Host it anywhere Vercel, Netlify, GitHub Pages, S3, or VPS

 Future releases:
+* Support for joins in query API
-* Single command publish to punch.host
+* Single command publish (to punch.host)
 * Image optimizations
 * Font optimizations
 * Support for diagrams in markdown content (mermaid)